datakind/NRGI_Extractives_Contract_Toolkit/README.md

  ### 8. Anomaly Detection

-  - Reads in contract text and metadata dataframe from Notebook 4
+  - Reads in contract text and metadata dataframe
   - Runs anomaly detection and alerts on:
   	- Anomalous / non-standard contract sections
   	- Missing standard sections which should be present
-  - Output results appended to dataframe from Notebook 4
+  - Output results appended to original dataframe